Monthly Industry Report

 Current Market Trends

-UKGC Cross-Selling Ban and New Promotional Rules Take Effect
+UKGC Cross-Selling Ban Takes Effect January 19

-January 19, 2026 cross-selling ban
+January 19, 2026 effective date

 Regional Insights